 Number of awards: variable

-Dr. Bonnie Buhler (LL.D. ’16) has donated a gift of $1,000,000 to create an endowment fund to support outstanding graduate students in the Marcel A. Desautels Faculty of Music.
+Dr. Bonnie Buhler (LL.D. ’16) has donated a gift to create an endowment fund to support outstanding graduate students in the Marcel A. Desautels Faculty of Music.
 Dr. Bonnie Buhler has been a driving force in philanthropy in Manitoba.
 Her impact in the community has been profound, and this gift continues her expression of exceptional generosity.
 Beginning in 2018-2019, the available annual income from the fund will be used to offer one or more scholarships to graduate students who:

 1. are enrolled full-time in the Faculty of Graduate Studies, in the first year of the Master of Music in Performance program (solo or collaborative) in the Marcel A. Desautels Faculty of Music at the University of Manitoba;